 The Thoracic Outlet

 A bit of anatomy helps explain what causes thoracic outlet syndrome (TOS).
-At the base of your neck there is a space between your collarbone (clavicle) and first rib.
+At the base of your neck, there is a space between your collarbone (clavicle) and first rib.
 This space is called the thoracic outlet.
-A bundle of nerves, arteries, veins, and muscles pass through this passage.
-Since the space is tight, any change in the anatomy can cause a compression of structures in the thoracic outlet.
+A bundle of nerves, arteries, veins and muscles pass through this passage.
+Because the space is tight, any change in the anatomy can cause a compression of structures in the thoracic outlet.

 Before we get into the specifics about TOS, it’s important to realize that within the medical community there is significant debate about the syndrome.
 For example, surgeons make the diagnosis of TOS 100 times more frequently than neurologists.
-One of the reasons for the confusion is that the name “thoracic outlet syndrome” is very non-specific.
-It really only describes an anatomic region of the body, and the problems that affect the area are diverse.
+One of the reasons for the confusion is that the name “thoracic outlet syndrome” is very nonspecific.
+It only describes an anatomic region of the body and the problems that affect the area are diverse.

 For example, if you were in an accident and had an arm injury, damage to a bone is treated differently than a damaged blood vessel.
-The same applies to TOS; symptoms and treatment vary depending on which structure is affected.
+The same applies to TOS as symptoms and treatment vary depending on which structure is affected.

 If you think about the anatomy of the thoracic outlet, you can imagine what TOS symptoms might look like.
 Most of the symptoms are based on a nerve or blood vessel being pinched.
 For this reason, doctors divide the symptoms into two categories: neurological and vascular.

 - Wasting away of the muscle at the base of your thumb (Gilliatt-Sumner hand)